Pat Burrell

-Patrick Brian Burrell (born October 10, 1976), nicknamed "Pat the Bat", is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies, Tampa Bay Rays, and San Francisco Giants.
+Patrick Brian Burrell (born October 10, 1976), nicknamed "Pat the Bat", is an American former professional baseball outfielder and current hitting coach for the San Francisco Giants of Major League Baseball (MLB).
+He played in MLB for the Philadelphia Phillies, Tampa Bay Rays, and San Francisco Giants.
 Burrell won two World Series championships (2008, 2010).
 During his playing days, he stood 6 ft 4 in tall, weighing 235 lb.
 He batted and threw right-handed.

 Burrell attended the University of Miami, where he won the Golden Spikes Award in 1998.
 On June 2, 1998, he was the first overall draft pick by the Philadelphia Phillies.
 After two years in the minor leagues, Burrell was called up by the Phillies in 2000, and he finished fourth in voting for the National League Rookie of the Year Award.
 After hitting 27 home runs (HR) in 2001 (the first of eight straight years in which Burrell would hit at least 20), he hit a career-high 37 home runs in 2002 and finished 14th in NL Most Valuable Player Award voting.
 In 2003, Burrell signed a six-year contract with the Phillies but batted a career-low .209, with 21 home runs.
 In 2004, he batted .257 with 24 home runs but missed several games with a wrist injury.
 Burrell hit 32 home runs in 2005 and finished seventh in NL MVP Award voting after he set a career high with 117 runs batted in (RBI).
 In 2006, he batted .258, with 29 home runs, and 95 RBI but was benched for a few games due to a slump after April.
 Burrell batted .256 with 30 home runs in 2007 as the Phillies reached the playoffs for the first time in his career.
 He hit a home run in the playoffs as the Phillies were swept in the first round.
 In 2008, Burrell hit 33 home runs as the Phillies reached the playoffs again, winning the World Series.